Like a Storm: History

 In 2011, Like a Storm played main stage slots at 3 summer festivals - Boonstock in Gibbons, Alberta, Canada; "Pain in the Grass" for KISW Seattle; and the PDX "RockFest" in Portland.
 In December 2011, the band was voted Tunelab's "Most Fan Friendly Band."
 The Brooks brothers responded by thanking their fans on social networking sites.
 In January 2012, Like a Storm returned to their native New Zealand for a monthlong holiday, and recorded the band's first unplugged DVD "Southern Skies" which was released 22 February 2012.
-In the movie Chris, Kent, and Matt take viewers to some landmark places and tell of stories growing up in Auckland before playing acoustic versions of fan favorites while at those sites.
+In the movie Chris, Kent, and Matt take viewers to some landmark places and tell of stories growing up in Auckland before playing acoustic versions of fan favourites while at those sites.
 Southern Skies also gives you a sneak peek at two new songs off of the upcoming album as well as Matt's humorous home video documenting the little time they spent in Australia.
 While in their hometown, Matt and Kent went on to do an interview with New Zealand's largest rock radio station.
 At the time singer/guitarist/didgeridoo player Chris was ill and could not attend.
 A filmed version of the interview can also be found on the "Southern Skies" DVD.

 In the Spring of 2012, the band went out on an acoustic tour of the United States with more than 50 shows to promote the Limited Edition Acoustic EP and their Southern Skies DVD.
 In these shows the band frequently covered songs from other artists as well, such as: "Have You Ever Seen the Rain?" by Creedence Clearwater Revival and "Simple Man" by Lynyrd Skynyrd.

 Shortly after their acoustic tour, the band went back to tour alongside Creed in May 2012 with drummer Roye Robley.
 Like a Storm also played several festivals in Summer 2012.
 Shows include: Summerfest in Milwaukee, Wisconsin and Common Ground Music Festival in Lansing, Michigan, Jinxfest and Cornfest in Illinois; among others.
 The day after headlining Jinxfest, Like a Storm headed off to tour with Creed for several more dates.
 Their first show of their US headlining tour, titled "Unleash the Chaos", was held on 13 October 2012, in support of their EP, "Chaos Theory, Pt.
 1."
 The first single from the record, "Never Surrender," has a music video that came out 21 November 2012.
 The seven-track "Chaos Theory Part 1," followed shortly after, being released just two days later.
 Included in the album is a cover of Coolio's "Gangsta's Paradise" which has received airplay on multiple stations including Sirius XM's Octane.